srlasher/pdstools/Home.md

 The tested library is uploaded to [pypi](https://pypi.org/project/pdstools/) on every release version.
 Note: If you run this within a Jupyter notebook cell, be sure to add an exclamation mark in front of the command.

+To install the optional app dependencies type

+`pip install --upgrade pdstools[app]`

+For zsh on Mac use quotes: `pip install --upgrade pdstools'[app]'`

 ### Development branch
 To instead install the development version, run the following command:
 ```python